 Critical Principles for MarTech Success

-• Integration before accumulation: Connect existing systems before adding new ones (saves 60% on average).
+- Integration before accumulation: Connect existing systems before adding new ones (a major saving on average).

 The Bottom Line